open-contracting/standard/docs/guidance/map/amendments.md

 <p class="first admonition-title">Hint</p>

-It is recommended to <a href="../../../_static/json/amendments/amendments-tender-example.json" target="_blank">download</a> the record example and use the [Data Review Tool](https://standard.open-contracting.org/review) to explore the changes in the contracting process.
+It is encouraged to <a href="../../../_static/json/amendments/amendments-tender-example.json" target="_blank">download</a> the record example and use the [Data Review Tool](https://standard.open-contracting.org/review) to explore the changes in the contracting process.

 </div>